 441. Phonetics (5).
-Pr., junior standing or permission of instructor.

-Basic study of the sound system of the English language.
+Pr., junior standing or permission of instructor.Basic study of the sound system of the English language.
 Includes principles of sound production, phonetic transcriptions, and the acoustical basis of phonetics.
 (Same as COM 441.)

-475. American Theatre and Drama (5).
+- 475. American Theatre and Drama I (5).
+Pr., junior standing. - The history of the American stage and its dramatic literature from colonial times to 1929, including the works of Tyler, Mowatt, Daly, Howard, Herne, Moody, Crothers, and Barry.
+May be offered concurrently with TH 675. - 476.
+American Theatre and Drama II (5).
 Pr., junior standing.

-History of the American stage and American dramatic literature from colonial times to 1911, including the works of Tyler, Dunlap, Stone, Bird, Mowatt, Aiken, Baker, Harriagan, Howells, Hoyt, Herne, Moody, Mitchell, and Fitch.

-476. American Theatre and Drama II (5).
-Pr., junior standing.

-A study of major developments in the history of American theatre from 1911 to the present, emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge, and Albee.
+A study of major developments in the history of American theatre from 1929 to the present, emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge, and Albee.
+May be offered concurrently with TH 676.

-498. Independent Study (1-5).
+- 485. Studies in Drama (5).
+Pr., junior standing. - Examination of a sub-genre or period of drama, such as tragedy, Restoration comedy, 18th-century British drama, or modern drama, to be specified for each course scheduling.
+May be repeated twice when the topics vary.
+May be offered concurrently with TH 685. - 498.
+Independent Study (1-5).
 Pr., senior standing or permission of instructor.
 Independent reading and/or research in selected areas of theatre.
 This course may be taught concurrently with TH 698.